hazlorlabs/docs/docs/getting-started/mainnet_validator.md

   ::: tip You will be required to insert the following:
-  - `--from`: The `cro...` address or the key name that holds your funds for initial delegation;
+  - `--from`: The `scas...` address or the key name that holds your funds for initial delegation;
   - `--amount`: The amount of self-delegation provided to the validator as an initial staking;
   - `--pubkey`: The validator public key ( See Step [3-2](#step-3-2-obtain-the-validator-public-key) above ) with **crocnclconspub** as the prefix;
   - `--moniker`: A moniker (name) for your validator node;